2018/04/11 18:33 , Author: House Solution

 Now, one year later, it is time to make up the balance for the real estate market.
 What happened in the past year, and what will be happening in the future?
 Is the real estate market heading towards a bubble?

 The real estate market of the past decennial :

 The real estate market didn’t remain untouched, as investors avoided to market for a short period of time.
-Between 2013 and 2014, investments in real estate decreased with 7%.
+Between 2013 and 2014, investments in real estate decreased by 7%.
 However, this decrease, the real estate market started to expand rapidly.
-With a negative interest rate and all the political turmoil, investing in real estate turned out to be the safest option to many investors.
+With a negative interest rate and all the political turmoil, investing in real estate turned out to be the safest option for many investors.
 With the result of tremendous growth.
 In the first quarter of 2015, property investments increased with 30% in Egypt.
-In the same period, residential prices and land prices have increased with 20% and 35% respectively.
+In the same period, residential prices and land prices have increased by 20% and 35% respectively.
 This is only an example of the strong continuation of the market since its good performance in 2014 (Oxford Business Group, 2016).

 Price rises and high demand :

 The great boom in real estate has led to enormous price rises.
 For example, the 6th of October and New Cairo development has seen a doubling of the square meter prices in two years ($ 750 - $ 1500).
 During the period between 2014 and 2016, the estimated demand for houses decreased from 45% to 33% (Oxford Business Group, 2016).
 In general, the demand for properties for sale or rent, increased by 180% in the first quarter of 2017, compared to the same quarter in 2016.
 The supply of properties increased to 55% in comparison to 2016